-How long will we use our residents' and relatives' information for?
+How long will we use our people's information for?

-We will only retain the personal information about our residents' and relatives' for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
-Details of retention periods for different aspects of the personal information about our residents' and relatives' are available in our retention policy which is available from our DPC.
-To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of the personal data about our residents and relatives, the purposes for which we process the personal data about our residents and relatives and whether we can achieve those purposes through other means, and the applicable legal requirements.
+We will only retain the personal information about our people for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+Details of retention periods for different aspects of the personal information about our people are available in our retention policy which is available from our DPC.
+To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of the personal data about our people, the purposes for which we process the personal data about our people and whether we can achieve those purposes through other means, and the applicable legal requirements.

-In some circumstances we may anonymise the personal information about our residents and relatives so that it can no longer be associated with them, in which case we may use such information without further notice to them.
+In some circumstances we may anonymise the personal information about our people so that it can no longer be associated with them, in which case we may use such information without further notice to them.